davidegat/LAIB-Local-AI-Bash/README.md

 ### Example Workflow
 1. Enter a query in the query box, e.g., `Show files in current dir`
-2. AI will generate a Bash command, which will be checked against whitelist/blacklist.
+2. AI will generate a command, which will be checked against whitelist/blacklist.
 3. If approved, command is executed automatically in terminal.
 4. If blocked, a review window allows you to edit or approve the command.
 5. In some cases, command blocks are hardcoded (loops, sudo).